Bún Bò Huế Instant Pot (Vietnamese Spicy Beef Noodle Soup)

 Garnishes and Noodles

-2. Place beef shank, hocks, 1 onion, pineapple, lemongrass, 1/4 cup of rock sugar, 7 tbsp of Quốc Việt BBH soup base, 1 table spoon of Shrimp Paste.
+2. Place beef shank, pork feet, 1 onion, pineapple, lemongrass, 1/4 cup of rock sugar, 7 tbsp of Quốc Việt BBH soup base, 1 table spoon of Shrimp Paste.
 Fill with 7 cups of boiling water to cover the ingredients.
 Stir well to dissolve Shrimp Paste.
 Select Manual/Pressure Cook, High Pressure for 20 minutes, 20 minutes NPR.

 3. After 20 minutes of NPR, slowly move knob to Venting to release all remainder pressure.
-Open lid, remove shank and hocks and allow them to cool.
+Open lid, remove shank and pork feet and allow them to cool.
 You can lightly cover them in the refrigerator.
 Remove and discard pineapple and onion.
 Switch to Saute (lid off) mode with Normal heat, add about 10 more cups of boiling water and bring broth to a boil.